davidmarkclements/v8-perf/readme.md

 To put each of these versions into context: V8 5.1 is the engine used by Node 6 and uses the Crankshaft JIT Compiler, V8 5.8 is used in Node 8.0 to 8.2 and uses a mixture of Crankshaft *and* Turbofan.

-Currently either 5.9 or 6.0 engine is due to be in Node 8.3 (or possibly Node 8.4) and V8 version 6.1 is the latest version of V8 (at the time of writing) which is integrated with Node on the experimental node-v8 repo at https://github.com/nodejs/node-v8.
-In other words, V8 version 6.1 will eventually be in some future version of Node.
+Currently 6.0 engine is due to be in Node 8.3 and
+V8 version 6.1 is the latest version of V8 (at the time of writing) which is integrated with Node on the experimental node-v8 repo at https://github.com/nodejs/node-v8.
+In other words, V8 version 6.1 will eventually be in some future version of Node, likely Node.js 9.

 Let's take a look at our microbenchmarks and on the other side we'll talk about what this means for the future.
 All the microbenchmarks are executed using